 We log your web request data, including IP addresses, for the legitimate interest of troubleshooting issues with our web sites and dealing with abuse.
 These logs will be kept for the shortest time possible, but never later than 12 months after the end of the event.

-If we receive a report about your behaviour under our Code of Conduct, we will keep the report, as well as any other observations, indefinitely.
+If we receive a report about your behaviour under our Code of Conduct, we may keep the report, as well as any other observations, indefinitely.
 This allows us to carry out our legitimate interests of keeping the event safe for our attendees.

 Personal information on conduct reports is only made available to members of the conduct team as well as the Directors of EMF.